extwiii/Cybersecurity-University.of.Maryland/README.md

 ## Course 3 - Cryptography
 * Introduction and Classical Cryptography
+  * Private-key encryption
+  * Classical encryption schemes
+  * Notion of perfect secrecy, and present a scheme that provably achieves this notion of security

 * Computational Secrecy and Principles of Modern Cryptography
 * Private-Key Encryption
 * Message Authentication Codes